uakel/LeRobotHackathonEnv/README.md

 `ExtendedTask`s in the [`tasks.py`](src/lerobothackathonenv/tasks.py) script define the observation dict and the reward function.
 A template implementation "`StdTask`" is provided.

 ### Observation space
-The environment provides observations as a dictionary containing:
+The environment provides dict observations containing:
 - `qpos`: Joint positions (6-dimensional, range: -3 to 3)
 - `qvel`: Joint velocities (6-dimensional, range: -10 to 10)
 - `actuator_force`: Actuator forces (6-dimensional, range: -3.35 to 3.35)